Q: What happens during a heart screening?

 Q: Should I do anything with the results of this test?

-We strongly urge you to share the results with the youth’s pediatrician (or family doctor) so the information is documented on the youth’s medical records.
+We strongly urge you to share the results with the participants’s pediatrician (or family doctor) so the information is documented in their medical records.
+We do not share the results with anyone including the school.